 Please click on the below attachment for further information on how to use the browsealoud feature on the conference website.
 The browsealoud feature...

 On behalf of the Australian Tertiary Education Network on Disability (ATEND) the Pathways 13 National Conference Committee Co-Chairs extend a warm welcome to the Nation’s Capital for the Pathways 13 conference to be held from Wednesday 30th November to Friday 2nd December 2016 at the Hotel Realm, Canberra.
 The ATEND Pathways Conference is a biennial event organised by the Australian Tertiary Education Network on Disability (ATEND).

-The conference brings together disability practitioners, NDCOs and a range of other professional, academic staff and students with disability to identify and remove barriers for people with disability participating in higher education and training.
+The conference brings together disability practitioners, NDCOs and a range of other professional, academic staff and students with disability to identify and remove barriers for people with disability participating in post- secondary education and training.

 Pathways provides a unique opportunity to improve our knowledge and plays a pivotal role in supporting practitioners and the sector in general with an opportunity for professional development.
 It encourages discussion and debate which informs the sector and ensures that we are all working towards an improved practice model.

 Pathways 13 centres around the theme; Changes, Challenges and Choice – embracing the future.
 The Pathways 13 conference will celebrate the 25th Anniversary of Pathways in Australia.
 Exploring the past 25 years will enable us to look back since the first Pathways Conference in Geelong in 1991, and explore Changes in the field of post- secondary education and training for people with disability and look forward to the Challenges and Choices of the future.